shabanzo/hometime/README.md

 ## Getting Started

-1. Ensure you have installed Ruby in your machine, specifically for this application we're using Ruby v.3.2.2
+1. Ensure you have installed Ruby on your machine, specifically for this application we're using Ruby v.3.2.2
 2. Setup the application environment by executing this command:

 ```